AdvancedServicesEngineeringTUWien2018/LogisticsInformationSystem/README.md

 - Edge Stream Processing
 - Cloud Stream Processing
 - Simple Waiting Time Predictor

-Homework:
-1. Add a more complex machine learning based waiting time predictor based on the data stored in BigQuery!
-2. Make a gateway microservice for the predictor services and let the client choose which service they want to use
-3. Migrate the waiting time predictors as Microservices on Kubernetes and let them scale automatically

 ### Common
 The common module provides common classes like models, events, calculations and service request/response that might be interesting to multiple modules or components.